Configure TLS connections on a native mode report server

 URL reservations for Web Portal URL and the Report Server Web Services URL are configured independently.
-If you want to also configure the web portal access through an SSL-encrypted channel, continue with the following steps:
+If you want to also configure the web portal access through a TLS-encrypted channel, continue with the following steps:

 Select the certificate, select OK, and then select Apply.

 Certificate bindings will be stored in HTTP.SYS.
 A representation of the bindings you defined will also be stored in the URLReservations section of the RSReportServer.config file.
 The settings in the configuration file are only a representation of actual values that are specified elsewhere.
 Do not modify the values in the configuration file directly.
 The configuration settings will appear in the file only after you use the Reporting Services Configuration tool or the Report Server Windows Management Instrumentation (WMI) provider to bind a certificate.

-If you configure a binding with an SSL certificate in Reporting Services and you later want to remove the certificate from the computer, make sure to remove the binding from Reporting Services before you remove the certificate from the computer.
+If you configure a binding with a TLS/SSL certificate in Reporting Services and you later want to remove the certificate from the computer, make sure to remove the binding from Reporting Services before you remove the certificate from the computer.
 Otherwise, you will be unable to remove the binding by using the Reporting Services Configuration tool or WMI and you will receive an "Invalid parameter" error.
 If you have already removed the certificate from the computer, you can use the Httpcfg.exe tool to remove the binding from HTTP.SYS.
 For more information about Httpcfg.exe, see the Windows product documentation.